faustic/fauces/doc/dev/general/roadmap.md

 Main goal: complete ISO C++ compliance.

 We set a milestone for each language and library clause in the C++20 standard.
-This may be revised at a later time if a new revision of the standard is published before phase 5 is near completion.
+These milestones will be revised based on the standard version that is current when we start work on this phase.

 Milestones: